rips-ucla-2023/rips-faq/docs/international-students.md

 ## Open a Bank account
 Opening a bank account can help you receive your stipend more easily and exchange money with other people using Zelle.
 You can open a Chase bank account without a Social Security number, There's a Chase bank in Westwood that you can walk to.

+## Get a Cerdit or Debit Card
+Make sure to have a credit or debit card as many places do not accept cash.